clach04/a2dpvolume_wiki/Reading-Messages.md

 ## A2DP Volume and TTS

+Note: This app has not yet implemented changes for Android 5.0 to get this working again.
+See details here: https://github.com/jroal/a2dpvolume/issues/197

 A2DP Volume can use any text-to-speech (TTS) engine for reading text messages (SMS) and Google Talk messages.
 This requires several things to work:

 * You must have a TTS engine installed.
 Some common ones are Pico and eSpeak.
 I use Google or Pico and have good results.